 Various fields use Pareto analysis, be it any business.
 However, the most popular application is quality control.
 For example, 80% of the delays are caused by 20% of the causes.
 20% of the raw materials are responsible for 80% of the quality of the product.
 80% of the product’s cost comes from 20% of the cost of raw materials.
 And the list goes on.

 There are five main steps for this analysis:

 - The first step is to list down the problems affecting the business.
-A few common problems include customer complaints on product defects, delivery systems, etc.
+A few common problems include customer complaints about product defects, delivery systems, etc.

-3, The third step begins with scoring each problem according to its impact.
-The higher the score a problem carries, it will get a higher weight in the damage listing.
+- The third step begins with scoring each problem according to its impact.
+The higher the score a problem carries, it will get, the higher its weight in the damage list.

-5. The fifth step is creating an action plan.
-Devising a plan on how to solve such problems efficiently, smoothly, and quickly.
+- The fifth step is creating an action plan and devising a plan on how to solve such problems efficiently, smoothly, and quickly.

-The Pareto analysis highlights issues that have a major impact on the business and are worth putting effort in.
-Minor issues can be managed for time being, but identifying and solving the major issues is what creates huge value.
-And that be the focus and priority areas for the top management.
+The Pareto analysis highlights issues that have a major impact on the business and are worth putting effort into.
+Minor issues can be managed for the time being, but identifying and solving the major issues is what creates huge value.
+And that is the focus and a priority area for the top management.

 Pareto charts indicate the frequency of problems and the cumulative impact of the problems on the organization.
 To draw a Pareto chart, a mixed chart is used -A bar chart and a line graph.

 The Y-axis of the Pareto Chart indicates the ‘frequency of the identified problems, and the X-axis represents the problems or issues.
 For example, Customer servicing is an issue, and the frequency of the occurrence of the problem is 25.
 The bars are in descending order; that is, the problem with the highest frequency is first, and so on.